r0bse/mapstruct_sandbox/README.md

 # mapstruct_sandbox
-Sandbox for playing around with mapstruct in a SpringBoot Project
+Sandbox for playing around with Mapstruct, H2 and Liquibase in a SpringBoot Project

 ## MapStruct Overview